Randomizing multi-product formulas for Hamiltonian simulation: Comparison and numerical validation

 This is a Hamiltonian that plays an important role in condensed matter physics, as a prototypical model capturing ferromagnetism.
 Trotter-Suzuki and Childs-Wiebe formulas perform extremely well, as the Hamiltonian comprises many commuting terms.
-Since their performance guarantees rely on nested commutators \cite{childsTheoryTrotterError2020}, this behavior is to be expected and demonstrates the superior performance of these well studies formulas for lattice Hamiltonians, which is not reached by the newly proposed multi-product formulas.
+Since their performance guarantees rely on nested commutators \cite{childsTheoryTrotterError2020}, this behavior is to be expected and demonstrates the superior performance of these well studied formulas for lattice Hamiltonians, which is not reached by the newly proposed multi-product formulas.
 However, they are less optimal for Hamiltonians with fewer commuting terms.
-Motivated by these findings, we now turn to investigating a Hamiltonian comprising mutually anti-commuting terms, defined as
+Motivated by these findings, we now turn to investigate a Hamiltonian comprising mutually anti-commuting terms, defined as

 Anti-commuting terms play an important role when using quantum simulation algorithms to investigate \emph{fermionic quantum models}.
-Here, we find a notable and in fact significant advantage of the newly proposed multi-product formulas over Trotter-Suzuki and Childs-Wiebe already for quite large parameters of $\tau = \sum|h_k|t$.
-Consequently, we expect our formulas to work well and exceed previous methods for fermionic systems, which once transformed into qubit Hamiltonians by virtue of the Jordan-Wigner transformation, will have fewer commuting terms than standard lattice spin Hamiltonians.
+Here, we find a notable and significant advantage of the newly proposed multi-product formulas over Trotter-Suzuki and Childs-Wiebe already for quite large parameters of $\tau = \sum|h_k|t$.
+Consequently, we expect our formulas to work well and exceed previous methods for fermionic systems, which, once transformed into qubit Hamiltonians using the Jordan-Wigner transformation, will have fewer commuting terms than standard lattice spin Hamiltonians.

-This behavior is confirmed and further corroborated by our results of the \emph{Sachdev–Ye–Kitaev (SYK)} model as defined in Ref.\ \cite{babbushQuantumSimulationSachdevYeKitaev2019}, whose Hamiltonian is given by
+This behavior is confirmed and further corroborated by our results of the \emph{Sachdev–Ye–Kitaev (SYK)} model as defined in Ref.~\cite{babbushQuantumSimulationSachdevYeKitaev2019}, whose Hamiltonian is given by

 where $N$ is the number of Majorana fermion mode operators $\gamma_p$ and the $J_{p,q,r,s}$ are real-valued scalars drawn randomly from a normal distribution with variance $\sigma^2=3!/N^3$.
 This is an intricate local, but not geometrically local, model that is believed to provide insights into instances of strongly correlated quantum materials.
 It is used in the study of scrambling dynamics and has a close relation with discrete models that capture aspects of holography in the black hole context.